tgieruc/Heritage-in-the-digital-age/docs/index.md

 | Title   | 15    | 224  |

 ### Segmenting the detected objects in the images
 In order to further augment the images, the detected objects are segmented in the images.
 The bounding boxes from the phrase grounding results are used to crop the objects and then segment them.
 Initially, GrabCut was chosen for this task due to its simplicity, but its performance was disappointing, especially on black and white images, which make up the majority of the dataset.
-As a result, a custom segmentation deep learning model was designed using PyTorch.
+GrabCut is based on color information to distinguish between foreground and background pixels.
+In a black and white image, there is only one color channel, so there is less information available for GrabCut to use in making segmentation decisions.
+This led to designing a custom class-agnostic segmentation model on PyTorch.

 #### Design of the model
 The [Segmentation Models](https://github.com/qubvel/segmentation_models.pytorch)  library was used to design the model, which provides a wide range of pretrained segmentation models.
 The chosen architecture is a  [U-Net](https://arxiv.org/abs/1505.04597) with a [ResNet34](https://arxiv.org/abs/1512.03385) encoder, pretrained on the [Image-Net](https://www.image-net.org/index.php) dataset.
 This provides a good balance between inference speed and the quality of the segmentation.